 We also offer coursework which can prepare students for transfer to a four-year college for completion of requirements to become a Registered Dietitian (RD).
-Details about program costs, expectations, and other useful information can be found in the DT Student Handbook.
+Details about program costs, (including costs for technical equipment for distance courses), expectations, and other useful information can be found in the DT Student Handbook.
+(If you need assistance accessing this handbook, please contact Jill Tarver).

 Our Dietetic Technician program provides the following qualifications for Dietetic Technician registration eligibility: